 Proposed definition of Performance Indicators

-“Performance indicators are the criteria used to measure the achievement of outputs or the objectives in the personal appraisal or activities of the work plans.
-These indicators may be qualitative or quantitative.”
+“Performance indicators are the criteria used to measure the achievement of Expected Results in the process of achieving the objectives in the personal appraisal or activities of the work plans.
+These indicators may be qualitative or quantitative.
+Performance indicators correspond either directly or indirectly to the expected accomplishment for which they are used to measure performance”

 “Specifying performance indicators helps check the feasibility of achieving objectives and results.
 Often, it is necessary to establish several performance indicators for one expected result.
 Together, several performance indicators will provide more reliable information on the achievement of an objective.
 In addition, the performance indicators form the basis of the reporting and management system to review the progress of the implementation of the budget and to make a final evaluation” (Besrest, 2012).